On Goren-Oort stratification for quaternionic Shimura varieties: Integral canonical models of quaternionic Shimura varieties

 The dimension of $\bfSh_{K'}(G'_{\tilde \ttS})$ follows from the calculation of the tangent bundle of $\bfSh_{K'}(G'_{\tilde \ttS})$ as the following corollary shows.
 When the ramification set $\ttS_{\infty}$ is non-empty, it is a standard argument to use valuative criterion to check that $\bfSh_{K'}(G'_{\tilde \ttS})$ is proper.
-We will postpone the proof to Proposition~\ref{Prop:smoothness}, where a more general statement is proved. \end{proof}
+We will postpone the proof to Proposition~\ref{Prop:smoothness}, where a more general statement is proved.
+(One can check that there is no loop-hole in our argument.) \end{proof}